Pathophysiology Advanced Practice

 - weighted 100%

 In order to be considered for this pathophysiology course, you must:

-- able to demonstrate ability to study at Level 7
+- able to demonstrate ability to study at Level 7 or relevant clinical experience

 Certificate of Professional Development (CPD) at Level 7 - 10 credits.